 Spain Travel Restrictions and Resources

-Spain is again open to American travelers from the US and we are operating all our trips as normal, with many travelers returning now to enjoy top trails and adventures like the Camino de Santiago.
+Spain is again open to travelers, and those arriving from the US, and we are operating all our trips as normal, with many travelers returning now to enjoy top trails and adventures like the Camino de Santiago.
 We have prepared this information to help you plan your trip, but you should always check the official websites and your airline requirements well in advance of travel.

-State Dept Advisory for France: Level 3: Reconsider travel to Spain.
+State Dept Advisory for France: Level 4: Do not travel to Spain.
 Read more >

-Proof of Vaccination required: A QR code generated through the form on the Spain Travel Health Portal will be needed.
+Covid specific documents required: Proof of complete vaccination.
+A QR code generated through the form on the Spain Travel Health Portal will be needed.
 Visit the portal for full details on what is required to complete the forms and get the QR code.

 What can I expect when I arrive in Spain?

 Life in Spain is returning to normal.
 Shops, hotels and restaurants are open.
 Some restrictions do continue, these include facemasks in enclosed public places, public transport and taxis.
-There is a limit of 4 people per table in restaurants, and 1.5m social distancing.
+Autonomous regions vary in regulation, but there may be a limit to 4 or 6 persons to a table in restaurants, and 1.5m social distancing.
 Full up to date information is available here.
+You should also check requirements for autonomous regions, which may differ and may include the requirement for proof of vaccination or negative test.
+A list of regional websites can be found here.

 What’s it like to travel to Spain?